Mailspring vs Thunderbird (2026): Modern UI or Privacy Powerhouse?

 Who Should Choose What?

 You want a modern-looking desktop email client with email tracking and read receipts.
-Great for sales and marketing professionals who send outreach emails.
+Great for sales professionals and marketers who send outreach emails and need to know who opens them.

 Frequently Asked Questions